Skip to Content

 Essential Oils

-Here are 5 top essential oils you’ll find in quality shaving soaps:
+Here are 5 essential oils to look for in premium shaving soaps:

-1. Tea Tree – fights bacteria and prevents razor bumps
+1. Tea Tree – Fights bacteria and prevents those pesky razor bumps

-2. Lavender Oil – calms irritated skin and reduces redness
+2. Lavender Oil – Calms irritated skin instantly after each pass

-3. Eucalyptus – provides cooling relief and improves circulation
+4. Eucalyptus – Provides cooling relief and boosts circulation

 Glycerin